Leslie Adekoya: Career

 Adekoya is a youth product of Accrington Stanley scoring 20 goals in 28 appearances with the U18s in the 2021–22 season, and signed his first professional contract with the club on 26 July 2022.
 He joined Northern Premier League Division One West club Witton Albion on a month-long loan on 6 September 2022, where he made six senior league and cup appearances.
 Returning to Accrington Stanley, he made his professional debut with them as a late substitute in a 3-0 EFL League One loss to Fleetwood Town on 29 October 2022.
 He scored a late goal in a 3–1 loss to Leeds United in the fourth round of the 2022-23 FA Cup.
+On 30 April 2024, it was announced Adekoya will be leaving the club at the end of his contract.

+In October 2024, Adekoya joined Warrington Rylands.
+In January 2025, he joined his brother Dean at Runcorn Linnets.

 Career statistics

 Personal life

 Born in Ireland to Nigerian parents, Adekoya moved to England at a young age.
 He is eligible to represent England, Nigeria and Ireland internationally.